 There are many stories telling how the animals of the zodiac calendar came to be.
 Naturally, they vary slightly from culture to culture.
 Teaching through story-telling is WONDERFUL so we decided to create a new Lunar New Year teaching resource that tells one of the stories of the zodiac animals.
 But, even better than simply sharing a story, this resource comes with a set of activity cards too!

 2018 is the Year of the Dog.
 Connect your students’ learning about the Zodiac Animals to another aspect of East Asian culture with this super fun craft activity.
-Use this free template to make a paddle controlled Year of the Dog String Puppet!
+Use this template to make a paddle controlled Year of the Dog String Puppet!

 This is a fun activity that can be used across most year levels (lower years students may need help with the split pins and taping the strings to the paddle pop stick).
 Puppetry is an important form of storytelling in many cultures.
 In China, paddle controlled marionette puppets have been used to pass down traditional stories for thousands of years!

 Before making your string puppet, you could show your students some video clips of Chinese marionette puppets.
 YouTube has a few that you might consider useful.

 - For older students, this 11 minute episode of “Looking China” (with English subtitles) documents the amazing Quanzhou Marionette Troupe.
 The intricacy of how these puppets are controlled is amazing to see!

 - Another video shows how a Chinese marionette puppet can be manipulated to fill a small chalice with water.
 Around 2 minutes in, you can see both the puppeteer and the puppet in action.